art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 ## Products

-An item available for purchase in the museum shop For a description of all the endpoints available for this resource, see [here](ENDPOINTS.md#products).
+An item available for purchase in the museum shop.
+For a description of all the endpoints available for this resource, see [here](ENDPOINTS.md#products).

 * `id` - Unique identifier of this resource.
 Taken from the source system.
 * `title` - Name of this resource